-The National Park of the Dolomites of the Province of Belluno was born in order to protect a territory of extraordinary value on account of its scenery and natural habitat.
-The presence of rare species and an exceptional variety of natural surroundings is due to its geographical location.
-The Park, in fact, is on the edge of the south eastern Alps, in very steep areas free from ice during the Ice Age glaciation: which ended 10 – 12, 000 years ago.
+The National Park of the Dolomites of the Province of Belluno protects a territory of great value on account of its scenery and natural habitat.
+Its geographical location permits the presence of rare species and an incredible variety of natural surroundings.

-The Park is entirely situated in the Veneto region in the province of Belluno.
-Val di Zoldo is one of the municipalities of Belluno which sees part of its territory included within the National Park of the Belluno Dolomites.
+The Park is situated in the Veneto region in the province of Belluno.
+Val di Zoldo is one of the municipalities of Belluno which is part of the territory included within the National Park.

 Schiara (m 2565), Sass de Mura (m 2550), Talvéna (m 2542), Castello di Moschesin (m 2499), Prampèr (m 2409), Paviòne (m 2335).

-Over 1400 vascular species including some which are rare and of considerable bio-geographical interest.
+The Flora has over 1400 vascular species including some which are rare and of important bio-geographical interest.

-All the alpine species are well represented.
+All the Alpine species are well represented.
 Interesting invertebrate fauna.
-The spontaneous return of some lynx and bears has been observed.
+Observed in the years, the spontaneous return of some lynx and bears.